aalbacetef/chipper/README.md

 ## Roadmap

 - [ ] flesh out README
-- [ ] finish writing tests for the entire instruction test
+- [ ] finish writing tests for the entire instruction set
 - [ ] improve the Web UI with keymap information + configuration